apache/sedona/docs/download/install-python.md

 ### Prepare python-adapter jar

 Sedona Python needs one additional jar file called `sedona-python-adapter` to work properly.
 Please make sure you use the correct version for Spark and Scala.
-For Spark 3.0 + Scala 2.12, it is called `sedona-python-adapter-3.0_2.12-1.0.1-incubating.jar`
+For Spark 3.0 + Scala 2.12, it is called `sedona-python-adapter-3.0_2.12-{{ sedona.current_version }}.jar`

 You can get it using one of the following methods: